papajessie/swcpy/docs/StolenMHC.md

 category: unit
 ---

-# Stolen Mobile Heavy Cannon (StolenMHC) — version 1084
+# Stolen Mobile Heavy Cannon (StolenMHC) — version 1085

+You can read an [explanation  of the various unit stats](unitexplained.md).

 ## Main stats